-Sea Shepherd Conservation Society’s Board of Directors make all strategic short and long term decisions for the organization.
-Directors serve without compensation or other tangible incentives.
+Sea Shepherd Conservation Society’s Board of Directors make strategic short and long term decisions for the organization.
+They serve without compensation or other tangible incentives.

 Paul is a marine wildlife conservation and environmental activist from Toronto, Canada.
 Watson was one of the founding members and directors of Greenpeace.
 In 1977, Watson left Greenpeace and founded the Sea Shepherd Conservation Society.
 Watson has served as Master and Commander on seven different Sea Shepherd ships since 1978 and continues to lead Sea Shepherd campaigns.
 Alongside his crew he has starred in seven seasons of Animal Planet’s television series Whale Wars.